life-itself/tao/getting-work-done/README.md

 # Getting Stuff Done

-This Guide aims to introduce you to the **way we get "stuff"**, i.e. work done at Life Itself.
+This Guide aims to introduce you to the **way we get "stuff"**, i.e. work, done at Life Itself.
 As we work mostly self-organized and independent, it is important to understand some of the key tools and processes that we use.

-It introduces our **scrum-based agile process** for delivering projects.
+We use a **scrum-based agile process** for delivering projects.
 This process can be used for both technical and non-technical projects[^1].

 If you have not yet been onboarded, please check the [Onboarding Guide](https://tao.lifeitself.us/onboarding/#onboardee-journey-overview) to get set up first.